richard-weinhold/pomato/docs/running_pomato.rst

 Running POMATO
 ==============

 The intention is to run the model from a self-made script that includes data read-in, model run and result analysis using the provided functionality from pomato which can be run from console or within any IDE.
 To illustrate the core functionality of pomato this guide comprises of two case studies illustrating different aspects.
 First, we use the IEEE 118 bus network to run different grid representations, including SCOPF utilizing the RedundancyRemoval.
 In the second case study, we look into a more to-live model of the German electricity system.
 Modeling the process of market clearing with redispatch.
+Additionally, two examples are included to illustate how pomato can be used to model flow-based market coupling as well as a chance constrained power flow

 Both guides go through the code step-by-step.
 Having an IDE like Spyder can make this process quite intuitive, but running the full script from console does also work.
+The *examples* folder also contains two jupyter notebooks for the DE and IEEE example.
+Note that you need to install the requirements to run a jupyter notebook manually to run these examples.

 IEEE Case Study
 ---------------